All you need to know about sending money with MoneyGram

 Our independent review of MoneyGram

-MoneyGram is the second-largest money transfer company in the world (after Western Union), allowing people to send and receive cash within minutes in over 350,000 agent locations across the world.
-You can also send money on MoneyGram.com or through the MoneyGram mobile app in the US, the UK and Germany, using a debit card, credit card or bank account (US only).
+MoneyGram is the second-largest money transfer company in the world (after Western Union), allowing people to send and receive cash within minutes in over 350,000 agent locations across over 200 countries and territories.
+You can also send money on MoneyGram.com in over 20 countries or through the MoneyGram mobile app, using a debit card, credit card or bank account (US only, or in Canada via Interac online).
 In certain countries, your money transfer can be deposited to your recipient’s bank account, mobile wallet or prepaid card; or delivered in cash directly to your recipient’s home.

 The company’s large network of agent locations and its availability both online and offline make it a highly convenient service which covers the needs of most people.
 Its size and long track record also guarantee that your money is safe when sending it with MoneyGram.
 The downside is that sending MoneyGram can be expensive, as the service can have higher fees and poorer exchange rates than those of specialized online providers.

 What we like about MoneyGram

 Large network of agent locations in the world, allowing cash to be sent and received in 200 countries

 Flexible: Money transfers can be received in cash but also in bank accounts and on mobile wallets

 Most transactions settle instantly, which makes MoneyGram a good choice for urgent transfers

 What we dislike about MoneyGram